Andover-Robotics/software-docs/docs/the-ftc-control-system.md

 ---
-description: It consists of a phone, an electronics hub, and another phone.
+summary: It consists of a phone, an electronics hub, and another phone.
 ---

 # The FTC Control System